LtGravemind/DownTheVerse/Literature/README.md

 We would also like to add more meaningful customization by visually distinguishing choices.
 Adding different types of missions and varying the rewards might make the game more interesting.
+It should inspire a better sense of player accomplishment.

 We could re-tune the combat to more closely match our original vision.
 Right now, landing very difficult shots, ramming ships, or abusing missile tracking